cyclus/cyclus.github.com/source/user/tutorial/add_reg_inst.rst

         </spec>
       </archetypes>

-Since these are all archetypes, no matter what library their from, we must append the two archetype sections such as:
+Since these are all archetypes, no matter what library they're from, we must append the `agent` archetype block into the arechtype block that we already have.
+This results in the full archetype block:

 .. code-block:: XML